 Other friends have had more luck giving me books.
-Matt currently holds the title Most likely to buy me a fantastic book, a title he first earned with On The Road, telling me “I hesitate to give you this, because you might just take off and leave me behind”.
-In the end, it was he that took off and I stayed put, probably to both our chagrin(s).
+Matt currently holds the title Most likely to buy me a fantastic book, a title he first earned with On The Road, telling me “I hesitate to give you this, because you might just take off and leave me behind” but, in the end, it was he that took off and I stayed put.
 Matt has since bought me several books out of the blue and every one was a winner.
-I have tried repaying his complement on more than one occasion, but I fully expect my attempts to settle the debt are still piled on his nightstand.
+I have tried repaying his compliment on more than one occasion, but I expect my attempts to settle the debt are still piled on his nightstand.

-Another memorable book-shaped gift came from Colin’s (and therefore Fiona’s) brother-in-law Rod.
+Another memorable book-shaped gift came from Colin’s brother-in-law Rod.
 I can’t tell you how many times I re-read Fungus the Bogeyman and I’d be more than a little ashamed to tell you how many times it made me cry.